Mentors are sounding boards who assist and encourage participants in a more personal,

 - Support, encourage and be a source for community information as your participant progresses through the workshop and forms his or her plan for change.

 - Celebrate every life change with your participant as he or she works his or her plan.

 Mentor Resource Network

 Volunteers in the Mentor Resource Network provide specialty coaching in their areas of expertise.
 They assist the primary mentor in supporting the graduates by meeting with graduates as a group or individually to give information and education.
-You can offer your services through Program Director Jodie Cleary.
+You can offer your services through Program Manager Jodie Cleary.